Moving A Motorcycle?

 - Enclosed transport: Covered trailers are less common than the standard open versions, but using larger vehicles like vans and lorries for motorbike transportation is common.
 Most man and van companies can adapt to transport motorcycles with the right hardware to keep the bike secure.

 Specialist lorries can also transport motorbike en masse but aren’t very popular for private jobs.
-Enclosed transport options are perhaps the safest and most secure option for transporting your motorbike, but might set you back a bit more than an open transport.
+Enclosed transport options are perhaps the safest and most secure option, but might set you back a bit more than an open transport.

 - Ridden service: If you can’t ride your motorbike to its destination there is the option to have someone ride it for you.
 Much like a driven car service this is quite a bespoke option and less popular than other methods.

 There is more chance of wear and tear on the bike.
-This could be an option if you need a motorbike moved urgently, but is likely to be much more expensive than other services.
+This could be an option if you need it moved urgently, but is likely to be much more expensive than other services.

-Or, you can find and compare a wide range of specialist motorcycle transporter quotes on Shiply.
+Or, you can find and compare a wide range of specialist transporter quotes on Shiply.

-Getting quotes for moving your motorcycle on Shiply is easier than riding a bike!
+Getting quotes for motorcycle transport on Shiply is easier than riding a bike!

 In 3 easy steps you can find a feedback-rated motorbike transporter to move your bike for less than you might expect.